Documentation forNetwork Performance Monitor

 01981326, 01997101 Extra spaces at the beginning or end of custom property values are now removed before the value is saved to the database, so a value with an extra space (for example, "One ") will no longer be seen as different from that value without the extra space (for example, "One").
 Platform

-00535994, 02025253 In the Manage Nodes table, adding the Polling Engine column no longer blocks certain actions such as polling now, unmanaging, or exporting custom properties.
+00535994, 02025253 In the Manage Nodes table, adding the Polling Engine column no longer blocks certain actions such as 'Poll Now', 'Unmanage Now', or 'Export Custom Properties'.
 Platform

 02049659 When an item on a World Map has an incorrect instance ID value (for example, two node IDs for the same value), the map no longer fails to render, even if the system logs a clear warning.
 Platform